 Twice baked bacon potato skins are delicious and easy to make.
 These are great snacks to make whatever you are celebrating.
-Birthdays, baby showers, football, basketball and those super bowl parties are great times to make these.
+Birthdays, baby showers, football, basketball and those super bowl parties are great times to make these and other easy snacks.

 When you normally make mashed potatoes, you want to use the big potatoes.
 Twice baked bacon potato skins are the answer to ‘what do I do with these small potatoes’.
 The smaller snack size potatoes are what you want to use when making them.

 You can serve sour cream on the side for people to add a dollop if they want it.
 You can even make some without bacon if you have friends who do not eat meat.

 6 small potatoes

 1/2 cup – 3/4 cup sour cream

 additional mild cheddar cheese to sprinkle on potatoes

 sour cream to serve with finished potatoes (optional)

 Preheat oven to 350 F